 One program of interest to divers at Beaches Turks & Caicos Resort Villages and Spa is the "Live It Up 'n Dive" months taking place

 bonfire, etc. There are 16 specialty dining options to "fuel up on" at the meal times.

 The resort is made up of 3 distinct villages, the Caribbean, the French, and my favorite, the Italian.
 There are 6 pools, a giant water park, and 614

 rooms and suites spread out over 65 acres adjacent the island's most beautiful white powder beach.
 The concierge services and amenities are extensive for a family vacation that won't be forgotten.

 For more information on Beaches Turks & Caicos Resort & Spa's beautiful luxury

-beachfront accommodations and diving packages, contact email@example.com, phone 649-946-8000 or visit their website at www.beaches.com. -
+beachfront accommodations and diving packages, contact email@example.com, phone 649-946-8000 or visit their website at www.beaches.com.